 Swedish Language (SUSA) is a short language introduction course of 3 credits offered to all exchange students before the regular semester and courses start.
 The goal is to give students a smooth integration into the Swedish culture.
-Learn more about SUSA and other Swedish language options at www.lunduniversity.lu.se/student-life/preparing-to-come/learning-swedish.
+Learn more about SUSA and other Swedish language options on their website.

 The orientation weeks for international students include a variety of activities that aim to help students settle in smoothly at the University and in student life.
-Read more about Arrival Day and orientation at www.lunduniversity.lu.se/arrival-and-introduction.
+Read more about Arrival Day and orientation on Lund's student life page.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.

 All participants will need a valid passport in order to participate in the program.
 Students must ensure that their passport is valid at least six months past the program return date.
+US Passport processing can take a few months once your passport application is received.
+If you are a US citizen interested in participating in education abroad, apply for your passport now.
+See the State Department for details and to apply.
 US passport holders will need a Residence Permit to participate in this program.
-All students must consult the Lund University and Swedish Migration Agency website(s) for information about visa and other entry requirements.
+All students must consult the Lund University and Swedish Migration Agency websites for information about visa and other entry requirements.
 International students should meet with their International Student Advisor in the International Studies Office as part of the application process.